 Editor’s note, September 2021: On 2015 GroundTruth returned to Afghanistan to assess the state of what at the time was already America’s longest war from the perspective of U.S. soldiers and regular Afghans.
 The project, co-published with the Atlantic, remains relevant to this day, as it provides clues to what ultimately became an unwinnable war with a chaotic end.

 The ‘Ring Road’ encircles the heart of Afghanistan.

-This stretch of 1,300 miles of embattled and poorly maintained highway has so far cost more than $3 billion in foreign aid to rebuild, along with many hundreds of lives in bombings, ambushes and preventable traffic fatalities.
+This stretch of 1,300 miles of embattled and poorly maintained highway costed more than $3 billion in foreign aid to rebuild, along with many hundreds of lives in bombings, ambushes and preventable traffic fatalities.

 Two-thirds of the country lives within 20 miles of this two-lane road, which connects 16 of Afghanistan’s 34 provinces — its influence on the country’s economic and political future is undeniable.
 At every turn, the ‘Ring Road’ provides an apt metaphor for the country’s cyclical conflict, a contested arc of history curving through a land that has long resisted foreign occupation.

 In the first light of morning in early April, a crush of packed buses, honking taxis and three-wheeled flatbed trucks straining with stacks of hay clogged the highway in the city center of Mazar, long a strategic crossroads coveted by warlords and empires.
 Old men on rickety bicycles shared a crumbling, gravel shoulder alongside young men on loud motorcycles.
 Roadside tea shops did brisk business and young boys waded through the traffic to sell smoldering incense intended to ward off evil spirits.